 Return to Travel Guidelines

 With the COVID-19 pandemic continuing to evolve, we understand this is a time of uncertainty when it comes to travel.
-Enriching and transformative educational travel experiences are at the core of who we are at Smithsonian Student Travel, and so is our commitment to the health and safety of our students, leaders, and partners around the world during these unprecedented times.
+Enriching and transformative educational travel experiences are at the core of who we are at Smithsonian Student Travel, and so is our commitment to the health and safety of our students, leaders, and partners around the world.

-For summer 2021, we are optimistic about the ability to offer our high school programs and we are confident that the summer will be full of learning, adventure, and fun.
-Students need this more than ever and we invite you to find the perfect program for you!
+For summer 2022 we are optimistic about the ability to offer our high school programs and we are confident that the summer will be full of learning, adventure, and fun.

 We will continue to be flexible and ask for flexibility from our students and families as we respond with caution and prudence to the shifting health landscape in the U.S. and in our program destinations abroad.